-- 5 (ii) For any other covered policy, the civil rights bureau shall grant 6 or deny preclearance within sixty days following the receipt of 7 submission of the covered policy. - 8 (iii) For any covered policy concerning the establishment of a 9 district-based or alternative method of election, apportionment plans, 10 or a change to the form of government of a political subdivision, the 11 civil rights bureau may invoke up to two extensions of ninety days. - (c) The civil rights bureau shall grant preclearance only if it determines that the covered policy will not diminish the ability of minority groups to participate in the political process and to elect their preferred candidates to office.
-If the civil rights bureau grants preclearance, the covered entity may enact or implement the covered policy immediately. - (d) If the civil rights bureau denies preclearance, the civil rights bureau shall interpose objections explaining its basis and the covered policy shall not be enacted or implemented. - (e) If the civil rights bureau fails to respond within the time for response as established in this section, the covered policy shall be deemed precleared and the covered entity may enact or implement the covered policy. - (f) Appeal of any denial by the civil rights bureau may be heard in the supreme court for the county of New York, from which appeal may be taken according to the ordinary rules of appellate procedure.
-Due to the frequency and urgency of elections, actions brought pursuant to this section shall be subject to expedited pretrial and trial proceedings and receive an automatic calendar preference on appeal. - 31 (q) The civil rights bureau may promulgate such rules and regulations 32 pursuant to the state administrative procedure act as are necessary to 33 effectuate the purposes of this subdivision. - 5.
+- (ii) For any other covered policy, the civil rights bureau shall grant or deny preclearance within sixty days following the receipt of submission of the covered policy. - (iii) For any covered policy concerning the establishment of a district-based or alternative method of election, districting or redistricting plans, or a change to the form of government of a political subdivision, the civil rights bureau may invoke up to two extensions of ninety days. - 11 (c) The civil rights bureau shall provide an opportunity for any 12 interested party to submit written comments concerning any covered poli-13 cy prior to granting or denying preclearance. - (d) The civil rights bureau shall grant preclearance only if it determines that the covered policy will not diminish the ability of minority groups to participate in the political process and to elect their preferred candidates to office.
+If the civil rights bureau grants preclearance, the covered entity may enact or implement the covered policy immediately. - (e) If the civil rights bureau denies preclearance, the civil rights bureau shall interpose objections explaining its basis and the covered policy shall not be enacted or implemented. - (f) If the civil rights bureau fails to respond within the time for response as established in this section, the covered policy shall be deemed precleared and the covered entity may enact or implement the covered policy. - (g) Appeal of any denial by the civil rights bureau may be heard in the supreme court for the county of New York, from which appeal may be taken according to the ordinary rules of appellate procedure.
+Due to the frequency and urgency of elections, actions brought pursuant to this section shall be subject to expedited pretrial and trial proceedings and receive an automatic calendar preference on appeal. - 33 5.
 Preclearance by a designated court.
-A covered entity may obtain 35 preclearance for a covered policy from a court pursuant to the following - (a) The covered entity shall submit the covered policy in writing to the following designated court in the judicial department within which the covered entity is located: (i) first judicial department: New York county; (ii) second judicial department: Westchester county; (iii) third judicial department: Albany county; and (iv) fourth judicial department: Erie county.
-If the covered entity is a county or city board of elections, it shall contemporaneously provide a copy of the covered policy to the state board of elections. - (b) The covered entity shall contemporaneously provide a copy of the covered policy to the civil rights bureau.
-The failure of the covered entity to provide a copy of the covered policy to the civil rights bureau will result in an automatic denial of preclearance. - (c) The court shall grant or deny preclearance within sixty days following the receipt of submission of the covered policy. - 51 (d) The court shall grant preclearance only if it determines that the covered policy will not diminish the ability of minority groups to 52 participate in the political process and to elect their preferred candi-53 dates to office.
-If the court grants preclearance, the covered entity 54

-55 may enact or implement the covered policy immediately.

-(e) If the court denies preclearance, or fails to respond within sixty days, the covered policy shall not be enacted or implemented.
+A covered entity may obtain 34 preclearance for a covered policy from a court pursuant to the following 35 process: - (a) The covered entity shall submit the covered policy in writing to the following designated court in the judicial department within which the covered entity is located: (i) first judicial department: New York county; (ii) second judicial department: Westchester county; (iii) third judicial department: Albany county; and (iv) fourth judicial department: Erie county.
+If the covered entity is a county or city board of elections, it shall contemporaneously provide a copy of the covered policy to the state board of elections. - (b) The covered entity shall contemporaneously provide a copy of the 45 covered policy to the civil rights bureau.
+The failure of the covered entity to provide a copy of the covered policy to the civil rights bureau will result in an automatic denial of preclearance. - 48 (c) The court shall grant or deny preclearance within sixty days 49 following the receipt of submission of the covered policy. - (d) The court shall grant preclearance only if it determines that the 51 covered policy will not diminish the ability of minority groups to participate in the political process and to elect their preferred candi-52 53 dates to office.
+If the court grants preclearance, the covered entity 54 may enact or implement the covered policy immediately. - (e) If the court denies preclearance, or fails to respond within sixty days, the covered policy shall not be enacted or implemented.